sjtrny/freelens/README.md

 NaviLens uses a tag format called "ddTag", short for "distant dense tag".
 The "ddTag" brand is managed by a separate entity to NaviLens, however both companies are closely linked.
 A ddTag consists of a small grid of coloured squares.
-The typical implementation uses a 5x5 grid, which represents a 24 bit message, with cyan, magenta, yellow and black colours.
+The typical implementation uses a 5x5 grid, which represents a 24 bit message, with cyan, magenta, yellow and black coloured cells.

 The tag consists of three nested components, which are from the outside moving inwards:
 1. Outer quiet zone